 Grapple MAX Dojo, #07-10 Geylang Victory Centre, 110 Lorong 23, Singapore 388410

 If you don’t like lifting weights or using complex machines, but want something more intense than Pilates, CrossFit could be your thing.
 In this specialised gym, you will work on different parts of your body in order to build strength and stamina.
 In its Fundamentals Class, trainers will ensure your safety by assessing your abilities first, before introducing you to different movements and skills.
 Each class will end with a workout of the day (CrossFit WOD) and a high-intensity strength, metabolic conditioning (MetCon).

-Evolve MMA, 3 locations (Far east, Orchard Central, POMO mall)
+Evolve MMA, 3 locations including Far East, Orchard Central, POMO mall.